 Help to pay for necessities:

-- An extension of the American Rescue Plan’s temporary expansion of the Child Tax Credit, which will reduce child poverty by more than 40 percent nationwide and benefit over 5 million Georgians and 81 percent of children.
+- An extension of the American Rescue Plan’s temporary expansion of the Child Tax Credit, which will reduce child poverty by more than 40 percent nationwide.
 This provision will also improve racial equity, as child poverty rates are higher among Black, Indigenous and Latinx children than white children;

 - A permanent expansion of the federal Earned Income Tax Credit, which will improve economic security for over 600,000 workers with low wages who are not raising children; and